ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-2024.md

 #### <span style="color: orange;">File-system failures</span>

-**Resolved**: Wynton and BeeGFS is back up and running again after a adA full reboot of the BeeGFS servers.
+**Resolved**: Wynton and BeeGFS is back up and running again after a full reboot of the BeeGFS servers.
 Root cause is still unknown.
 <br><span class="timestamp">March 14, 15:15 PT</span>

 **Notice**: Wynton is currently down due to an unknown issue with the